robert-phillips33/flavorHaven/README.md

 - Develop a comprehensive testing suite using `Test-Driven Development` (TDD)

-- Perform network requests to fetch data.
+- Perform network requests to fetch and post data.

 ### Wins + Challenges 🏆: